mikemcduffie/XADMaster/README.md

 The XADMaster framework for uncompressing archive files in various formats.

-* The original source files can found at the developer's website <http://unarchiver.c3.cx/unarchiver>.
-XAMaster is released under the GNU LGPL.
+* The original source files can found at the developer's website (<http://unarchiver.c3.cx/unarchiver>).

+* XAMaster is released under the GNU LGPL.

+* The UniversalDetector framework is included as a dependency for XADMaster.

-* The framework is mirrored here in preparation for supporting Simple Comic development on GitHub <https://github.com/arauchfuss/Simple-Comic>.
+* The framework is mirrored here in preparation for supporting Simple Comic development on GitHub (<https://github.com/arauchfuss/Simple-Comic>).

 * The intent is to keep this master branch of this mirror up to date with The Unarchiver site.